vyachgudzenko/loremIPics/README.md

-# 📸 Test Task — Photo Browser App
+# 📸 Test Task — Lorem picsum photo loader

-A SwiftUI application that loads random photos from the open API **Lorem Picsum** and demonstrates modern iOS development practices using MVVM, Repository Pattern, and Swift Concurrency.
+A SwiftUI application that loads photos from the open API **Lorem Picsum** and demonstrates modern iOS development practices using MVVM, Repository Pattern, and Swift Concurrency.

 ---